t-ikeich/Automate-Window/README.md

 # Automate-Window
-Automated window that open when detecting high temperature or gaz leaking.
+Automated window that open automatically when detecting high temperature or gaz leaking.